winny-/love.js/readme.md

 ./emsdk activate 2.0.0
 ```

-Using V:2.0.0 is important as newer versions have depreciated `getMemory`
+Note, using v:2.0.0 is important as newer versions have depreciated `getMemory`

 ### Windows